 Abarim Publications' online Biblical Greek Dictionary

 The noun βουλη (boule) means will, purpose or intention.
 It's the result of contemplative thought or deliberation and occurs in relation to a council or governing body (or God).
-It reflects the result of this thinking process: a plan or course of action (Luke 7:30, Hebrews 6:17, Ephesians 1:11).
-The absence of such a plan is called αβουλος (aboulos), meaning inconsiderate or ill-advised, and the familiar word αβουλια (aboulia) means ill-advisedness or thoughtlessness (neither of these words are used in the Bible).
+It reflects the result of this thinking process: a plan or course of action.

 - The noun βουλευτης (bouleutes), meaning a councilman.
-In the New Testament this word is used only to describe a member of the Sanhedrin (Matthew 15:43, Luke 23:50).
+In the New Testament this word is used only to describe a member of the Sanhedrin (Mark 15:43 and Luke 23:50 only).

 - Together with the preposition παρα (para), meaning near or nearby, or in this case askew: the verb παραβουλευομαι (parabouleuomai), meaning to sidestep counsel.
 This verb occurs only in Philippians 2:30, where Paul describes Epaphroditus as going against the intuitions of his own spirit to complete the work of Christ, whatever that might mean.

-- Together with the preposition συν (sun), meaning together or with: the verb συμβουλευω (sumbouleuo), meaning to counsel with or advise someone (John 18:14, Revelation 3:18).
+- Together with the preposition συν (sun), meaning together or with: the verb συμβουλευω (sumbouleuo), meaning to counsel with or advise someone.
+This verb occurs 5 times; see full concordance.

-- Together with the preposition επι (epi), meaning on or upon: the noun επιβουλη (epiboule), meaning a scheme or plot (Acts 9:24, 20:3).
+- Together with the preposition επι (epi), meaning on or upon: the noun επιβουλη (epiboule), meaning a scheme or plot.
+This noun is used 4 times; see full concordance.